-- Driver meets guideline if: - Driver lives less than 5000 feet above sea level and has PaO2 ≥ 65mmHg - Driver lives more than 5000 feet above sea level and has PaO2 ≥ 60mmHg
+- Acceptable values if: - Driver lives less than 5000 feet above sea level and has PaO2 ≥ 65mmHg - Driver lives more than 5000 feet above sea level and has PaO2 > 60mmHg

-Do not certify if PaCO2 > 45mmHg at any altitude.
+Consider disqualification if PaCO2 > 45mmHg at any altitude.

-Drivers with known or suspected lung disease must meet the general pulmonary requirements of at least one of the three pulmonary function tests.
-If no previous testing has been performed, the medical examiner may elect to first use pulse oximetry.
-If pulse oximetry results are not met, the examiner may initiate either spirometry or ABGs.
-For pulse oximetry, the oxygen saturation must be greater than or equal to 92% on room air.
-If the driver meets this guideline, they meet the pulmonary requirements.
-If the driver does not meet the pulse oximetry 92% requirement, the examiner may elect to perform either spirometry or ABG.
-The minimum requirements for spirometry are that a driver have a forced expiratory volume in one second (FEV1) greater than or equal to 65% of the predicted value, a forced vital capacity, otherwise known as FVC, greater than or equal to 60% of the predicted value, and a ratio of FEV1 to FVC of equal to or greater than 65%.
-If the driver does not meet the requirements for both pulse oximetry and spirometry, the medical examiner should order an arterial blood gas test.
-To meet these requirements, the driver must have a PaO2 greater than or equal to 65mmHg when the test is performed at an altitude below 5000 feet.
-If the test is performed at an altitude above 5000 feet, the PaO2 of the driver must be equal to or greater than 60mmHg.
-However, do not certify the driver if their PaCO2, or carbon dioxide level, is greater than 44mmHg at any altitude.
+Listed here are what may be considered passing values for each of the three pulmonary function tests.
+For pulse oximetry, the oxygen saturation should be greater than or equal to 92% on room air.
+The acceptable values for spirometry are for the driver to have a forced expiratory volume in one second (FEV1) greater than or equal to 65% of the predicted value, a forced vital capacity, otherwise known as FVC, greater than or equal to 60% of the predicted value, and a ratio of FEV1 to FVC of equal to or greater than 65%.
+With arterial blood gases, the acceptable values vary according to elevation.
+The driver should have a PaO2 greater than or equal to 65mmHg when the test is performed at an altitude below 5000 feet.
+If the test is performed at an altitude above 5000 feet, the PaO2 of the driver should be equal to or greater than 60mmHg.
+However, consider disqualification of the driver if their PaCO2, or carbon dioxide level, is greater than 45mmHg at any altitude.